LeafSide FAQ (Frequently Asked Questions)

 We’re currently based in Tempe, Arizona, and that’s where our meal packs are made.
 All ingredients — organic and conventional — are from USA vendors, and in particular, all organic ingredients are USDA certified organic.

 Yes!
-Each pack contains a full meal portion ranging from 450 to 650 kCal (“calories”).
+Each pack contains a full meal portion, averaging around 500 kCal up to 690 kCal (“calories”).

 Because our meals are made from real whole plant-based foods, they have lots of nutrition and fiber, and will keep you feeling full and ready for demanding work or play, typically for 4 to 5 hours.